 To Chich now called St Osyth, to visit the Abbey founded by Saint Osyth who died for her faith in 700 AD;

-To the wooden church in Greensted to visit the burial place of Saint Edmund where he rested for many years after he was killed in 869 AD;
+To the wooden church in Greensted to visit the first burial place of Saint Edmund where he rested for many years after he was killed in 869 AD;

 First to Greensted, Essex, then later to Bury St Edmunds to visit the first burial place and later the shrine and burial place of Saint Edmund who was re-buried there in either 903 or 1020 AD;

 To Walsingham in Norfolk, to visit the Shrines of Our Lady who appeared there in 1061 AD;

 SAINT THOMAS A BECKET

-To Brentwood and Tilbury to visit the shrines to Thomas a Becket and smaller shrines at South Fambridge and Hullbridge on route to reach Canterbury, the place where Saint Thomas was murdered and buried in 1170 AD.
+To Brentwood and Tilbury to visit the shrines to Thomas a Becket and smaller shrines at South Fambridge and Hullbridge on route to reach Canterbury, the place where Saint Thomas was murdered and was buried in 1170 AD.

 Many pilgrims in England would make a similar journey of pilgrimage to important sites abroad.
 Many important sea ports in Essex were used as a point of departure to shrines abroad.
 Some would go to Santiago in Spain, others to The Vatican in Rome and a few would venture further to the Holy Land.